Alexalex89/Alexalex89.github.io/content/about.md

 +++
 title = "about"
-description = "Hugo, the world’s fastest framework for building websites" date = "2024-06-23" aliases = ["about-us","about-hugo","contact"]
+description = "About Alexander Alexandrowitz" date = "2024-06-23"
+aliases = ["about","about-me"]
 author = "Alexander Alexandrowitz"
 +++